 2.4 The Designated Safeguarding Lead will:

-Assess any urgent medical needs of the child.
+- Ensure any urgent medical needs of the child are assessed

-Consider whether the matter should be discussed with the child’s parents or carers or whether to do so may put the child at further risk of harm because of delay or the parent’s possible actions or reactions
+- Consider whether the matter should be discussed with the child’s parents or carers and whether doing so may put the child at further risk of harm because of delay or the parent’s possible actions or reactions

 2.5 The Designated Safeguarding Lead will decide whether to consider offering Early Help to support the family or to make a referral to Newham’s Triage Service when there are complex needs or child protection concerns.
 We will use the Early Help and Safeguarding Thresholds to inform our decision making.